gdelmas/nano-amd/README.md

-NanoAmd is a lightweight JavaScript AMD module loader and resolver.
+nano-amd is a lightweight JavaScript AMD module loader and resolver.
 The resolver to bundle JavaScript into a single file implements AMD in just 25 lines of code.

 # Installation
 ## From NPM

-     npm install --save-dev NanoAmd
+     npm install --save-dev nano-amd

 ## Manually

-Because NanoAmd is written in TypeScript it first has to be transpiled into JavaScript.
+Because nano-amd is written in TypeScript it first has to be transpiled into JavaScript.
 The NPM package already contains the transpiled JavaScript files.
 You can also

  1. Clone this repository
  2. Transpile by executing TypeScript's `tsc`